We did it!! Ragnar Colorado: 200 miles, over 30 hours, 2 vans, 12 ladies.

-Our goal was only to have fun and there were walks, but we still came in 18th out 92 finishing teams!
+Our goal was only to have fun and there were moments of oh crap this is hard, but we still came in 18th out 92 finishing teams!

 Just in time for my 37th birthday my knee seems to have recovered and I set out to remind myself I could indeed still enjoy a sleepless night surrounded by girlfriends…I just did it in a sweaty van instead of Vegas!